 “Boobies Go Bye-Bye is the book I wish I had when I was weaning my children,” Cyana explains in a press release.

 While this story targets young ones with its cute rhyming phrases, showing Mama’s mixed emotions serve as a reminder that this journey affects both parent and child.

 May “It’s time for boobies to go bye-bye” serve as a comforting mantra for you and your little one.
 (And a special shout out to every mama who has experienced and/or made it through breastfeeding problems like awkward latches, sore nipples, gnawing baby gums, and painful mastitis.)

-Be sure to pick up a copy of this book and good luck on your own weaning journey!
+Be sure to pick up a copy of this book on Amazon and good luck on your own weaning journey!